gvalkov/tailon/README.md

 What sets tailon apart from other similar projects is:

 * Fully self-contained executable.
 * Small footprint.
-The tailon executable is 2.5MB in size and uses 10MB of RSS.
+The tailon executable sits at 2.5MB in size and uses 10MB of RSS.
 * Responsive and minimal user-interface.

 ## Install

-Download a build for your platform from [releases] or fetch it using `go get`:
+Download a build for your platform from the [releases] page or install using `go get`:

 ```
 go get -u github.com/gvalkov/tailon-next